-Ireland's combined Fifth to Seventh periodic reports to the UNCERD Committee were due to be submitted in 2014 but greater priority was given to the development of a new migrant integration strategy.
-The report is therefore now overdue.
-A draft report has been prepared and made public in advance of the commencement of the consultation process currently underway.
-The consultation process for this report comprises several components as follows:
+A draft report was prepared and made public in advance of the commencement of the consultation process.
+The consultation process for this report comprised several components as follows:

 - 3 Public Consultation Meetings (12 Dec 2017 in Galway, 13 Dec 2017 in Cork and 23 Jan 2018 in Dublin)

 - An invitation to make written submissions (Deadline was 31 January 2018)

 Following amendments arising from the consultation process, the revised report was submitted to Government for consideration prior to the document’s submission to the UNCERD Committee.

 The latest indications are that Ireland’s formal appearance before the UNCERD Committee with regard to its combined Reports will be some time in late 2019.